serverless/serverless/docs/providers/aws/guide/variables.md

 <!--
 title: Serverless Variables
-menuText: Using Variables
+menuText: Variables
+menuOrder: 5
-description: How to use variables to make your serverless.yml more dynamic
+description: How to use Serverless Variables to insert dynamic configuration info into your serverless.yml
 layout: Doc
 -->